Guide to choosing the right gravel bike

 • Frame similar to a road bike, but more robust.

-• Wide wheels with 35 to 50 mm tires to improve traction.
+• Wide wheels with tires from 35 to 50 mm to improve traction.

 • Road handlebar with curvature ("drop bar") for different positions.